ocastilloreyes/petgem/doc/source/WhatIs.rst

 distributed-memory paralelism through `petsc4py <https://pypi.python.org/pypi/petsc4py>`__
 package.

-As a result, PETGEM tool allow users to specify edge-based variational forms of H(curl) for the simulation of electromagnetic fields in realistic 3D CSEM surveys with accuracy, reliability and efficiency.
+As a result, PETGEM tool allow users to specify high-order edge-based variational forms of H(curl) for the simulation of electromagnetic fields in realistic 3D CSEM surveys with accuracy, reliability and efficiency.